 When it comes to initiating these campaigns, certain issues stand at the top of importance for consumers, namely sustainability and inclusivity.

 A significant 81% of global respondents across gender lines and generations reported strongly believing that companies should help improve the environment.
-Consumers are intentionally seeking brands that minimize environmental impact in their materials, packaging, and processes, and it will be key for brands to show their enthusiasm in 2023 and beyond.
+Consumers are intentionally seeking brands that minimize environmental impact in their materials, packaging, and processes, and it will be key for brands to show their enthusiasm this year and beyond.

 Additionally, our reignited cultural shift toward inclusivity has impacted purchase behaviors greatly over the past few years.
 41% of shoppers choose to shift away from brands that don’t reflect their views on diversity, and 29% are willing to switch brands completely if they don’t show enough diversity.